I got ovarian cysts at 16 and it taught me the importance of contraceptives

 I was 16 when I was rushed to the emergency room due to excruciating abdominal pain.
 After a few tests, the doctors found that I had bilateral ovarian cysts, both around five inches in diameter, and endometriosis.
-According to my OB-GYNE at the time, this was a common disease among 30-year-old women and those who have children.
-So imagine their surprise when they saw a teen on that hospital bed.

-I won’t go into the technicalities, but here’s a graphic idea of my condition: I used to get my period twice a month.
+I won’t go into the technicalities but here’s a graphic idea of my condition: I used to get my period twice a month.
 And because of the endometriosis, I was also bleeding inside my uterus, which caused heinous blood clots.
 I endured that for three to four months.
 (You might’ve also read about the condition when Lena Dunham and Halsey opened about their condition some years back.)

 An accurate representation of 16-year-old me. | GIF from Giphy

-Obviously, the cysts needed to be surgically removed before they might burst and permanently damage my ovaries.
+Obviously, the ovarian cysts needed to be surgically removed before they might burst and permanently damage my ovaries.
 But since I was entering college, we decided to delay it until my semestral break.
-So my OB-GYNE injected me with a contraceptive that’ll stop my period for three months and stop them from growing any bigger.
+So my OB-GYN injected me with a contraceptive that’ll stop my period for three months and stop them from growing any bigger.
 After my operation, I took birth control pills to regulate my period.

 It’s also worrisome to think that young girls would be misunderstood and won’t be given the power to choose what to do with their bodies.
 At 16 or 17 years old, it was sometimes tiring to explain my condition to people, especially my college blockmates.
-There was a time I had to skip a group assignment to get another contraceptive shot because my period had started.
+There was a time when I had to skip a group assignment to get another contraceptive shot because my period had started.
 They looked at me like I was lying.

 When I started having sex at 18, I had a handful of pregnancy scares.
 My boyfriend at the time half-joked, “If we did this during the one year your period was gone, we wouldn’t be having this problem.”
 Looking back at it now, it felt like it was my fault for finally having a fully functional uterus and cyst-free ovaries.
 I wish I retorted, “Why didn’t you use protection?!”